dsoellinger/IBCC-Lecture-Notes/4_MRI.md

 ### Measure the location of the signal

 So far, we don't know how to measure the exact position of the signal.
-We do not have spatial resolution can not assign values to voxels.
+We do not have spatial information and can not assign values to voxels.

 The solution to this problem are (linear) **gradient fields**.